 Jadav’s life began to change in the fall of 2007, when a photojournalist stumbled upon Payeng and discovered him seeding his forest and wrote an article about him.
-Coupled with the government discovering Jadav through word of the elephants, he gained the attention of the entire country, winning many awards for his incredible achievements and giving TED talks.
+He soon gained the attention of the Indian government and then the entire country — winning multiple awards for his incredible achievements and giving TED talks.
 He has viable ideas to save Majuli Island from erosion by planting coconut trees that grow straight and when planted together in close proximity protect the soil.
-In turn, this would not only help India’s economy but fight climate change.
+In turn, this would not only help India’s economy but help fight climate change.

-Payeng’s worst fear for his forest are humans who destroy forests for financial gain, which makes the flora and fauna vulnerable to their greed.
-He believes all species on this planet are animals, including humans, only humans wear clothes.
-But what humans don’t realize is that frugality and honoring nature is key to our survival.
-Jadav notes how humans tend to consume everything until nothing is left.
+Payeng’s worst fear for his forest is deforestation for financial gain, which makes the flora and fauna vulnerable to human greed.
+He believes all species on this planet are animals, including humans, and that humans don’t realize that frugality and honoring nature is key to our survival.

 To honor Payeng for his environmental activism and for planting one tree every day, the forest was named "Molai" after him.
-Not only that, but Jadav's story inspired a book, Jadav and the Tree Place, written for children that tells his story of how he made a forest that is now home to wild animals.
-He has been the subject of a couple award-winning documentaries and now people travel across the globe to see the Molai forest.
-His story is also being taught in ecology classes at schools across the United States.
+Jadav's story also inspired a children's book, Jadav and the Tree Place, that tells his story of how he made a forest that is now home to wild animals.
+He has been the subject of award-winning documentaries and now people travel across the globe to see the Molai forest.
+His inspirational story is also being taught in ecology classes at schools across the United States.